 1. Installer regularly engaged, for past 5 years, in installation of coalescing oil/water separator(s) of similar type to that specified.

-2. Employ persons qualified for installation of coalescing oil/water separator(s).
+2. Employ persons qualified for proper installation of coalescing oil/water separator(s).

 1.6 DELIVERY, STORAGE, AND HANDLING